asavy79/Web-Counselor/README.md

 ## 🚧 Project Status

-This project is currently **in progress**.
-I'm actively building out features, testing major-specific logic, and refining the chatbot's capabilities.
+This is a **learning project**.
+I'm building out a proof of concept while gaining fundamental skills with modern AI frameworks.

 If you're interested in collaborating — whether it's for data modeling, front-end integration, or improving the AI counselor — feel free to reach out or open an issue!
 I'd love to connect.